OctopusDeploy/blog/blog/2021-03/deploy-to-rancher-with-octopus/index.md

 ### Add the account to Octopus Deploy

 For Octopus Deploy to deploy to the cluster, it needs credentials to log in with.
-In the Octopus Web Portal, navigate to the **Infrastructure** tab and click **Accounts**.
+In the Octopus Web Portal, navigate to the **Infrastructure** tab and click **Accounts**, and we will add the API Key token we created in Rancher:

-Rancher provided two methods to authenticate when we created our API Key, *Username and Password* or *Token*.
-You can use either of these methods.
-For this post, I chose Token.

 1. Click **ADD ACCOUNT**.
 1. Select which account type you want to create.